Courts Continue to Prove Web Accessibility is a Legal Requirement

 Some state accessibility laws are a little clearer than the ADA when it comes to accessible websites.
 As noted above, laws such as the California Unruh Civil Rights Act require businesses of “every kind whatsoever” to provide accessibility to everyone.
 The Unruh Act does not require the presence of a physical location in order to require compliance.
 Instead, the Unruh Act intends “business establishments” to be read in the broadest sense possible in order to encompass the largest range of businesses.
 This means your business needs to be accessible regardless if you have a physical location or are strictly online.

 If your business or organization has a website and does not have a physical location, this means that your website is the primary source of information about your products and services.
-We would assume this also means you would want your website to reach everyone, everywhere, at all times.
+We would assume this also means you’d want your website to reach everyone, everywhere, at all times.
 The only way to ensure this type of offering is to ensure your website is developed and maintained accessibly.

 How to make my website comply with web accessibility requirements?

 If you are concerned that your website may not be accessible and comply with web accessibility requirements, the first step is to complete a web accessibility audit.
 The audit should include both manual and automated testing, assistive technology testing, and testing by individuals with disabilities.
 Combining the results from these various testing methods will show you any accessibility features your website may lack.